 |Garland Power & Light||Customers of this utility who install a solar system can receive utility bill credits.|

 |CPS Energy||Residential and commercial customers of CPS Energy are eligible to receive a rebate ranging between $1,500 and $2,500 for energy generated by their solar panels.|

 |Guadalupe Valley Electric Cooperative||GVEC provides rebates to its customers for installing PV solar panels.
 Rebate amounts depend on solar technology.
 GVEC has specific equipment eligibility requirements before approving a rebate for a customer, so it is important to look for details on the utility’s website.|

 |City of Sunset Valley||Sunset Valley offers a rebate to local homeowners who install solar systems on their properties, up to $1.00/W. The rebate amount is up to $3,000 per household.|

 |Federal Tax Credit||Homeowners in Texas who install solar panels on their primary or secondary residence can claim a 26% federal tax credit for systems installed in 2022.
 There’s no cap on the amount you can claim, meaning the larger your solar system is, the more you can claim with the federal tax credit.
 This tax credit only applies if you’ve purchased or financed your solar system.
 It doesn’t apply to solar leases or PPAs.|

 Why choose Texas solar power?

-There are several excellent reasons to invest in solar power, including reducing energy costs, establishing energy independence, and reducing the environmental footprint of your home.
+There are several reasons to invest in solar power.
+Consumers most often list lesser energy costs, energy independence, and lowering the carbon footprint of their homes as their primary reasons.